Level Up Your Presentation Skills

 Jami Dennis, GISP

-With thirty years of experience in GIS, socio-economic research, and data analysis, Jami brings a broad and deep skill set to her work.
-Her background includes expertise in GIS for transportation, database development, graphic design, and web development.
-She spent twenty-five years working in state and regional government in Arizona before before moving to private practice.
-Jami is the owner of Geodetic Analysis LLC, where she now provides GIS, data analysis, and data visualization services.
-She is also the author of GIS for Dummies (2nd Edition).
+With more than thirty years of experience in GIS, socio-economic research, and data analysis, Jami brings a rare combination of technical depth and communication expertise.
+She spent twenty-five years working in state and regional government in Arizona before moving into private practice.
+She is the owner of Geodetic Analysis LLC, where she provides GIS, data analysis, and data visualization services, and is the author of GIS for Dummies (2nd Edition).

 x